-You must expend some effort to be a successful investor in the stock market - there's no getting around that fact.
-Investors who buy or sell on their "gut or feeling" about a security may be right once in awhile, but most of the time they will be wrong.
+You must expend some effort to be a successful investor—there's no getting around that fact.
+Investors who buy or sell on their "gut or feeling" about a stock or other fungible asset may be right sometimes, but most of the time they will be wrong.

-These numbers may be off for you and you probably have other goals, such as a college fund, but the point is you need to focus on specific goals with specific deadlines if you are going to be successful.
+These numbers may be off for you, and you probably have other goals, such as a college fund or buying a home.
+However, you need to focus on specific goals with specific deadlines if you are going to be successful.

-There are three basic investing strategies: value, growth and blended.
+There are three basic investing approaches: "value," "growth," and "blended."
 You will hear others mentioned, but these three are the basis for all others.

 The difficult part of value investing is identifying and analyzing candidates.
 Value investing requires some deep diving into the company's financials to find out what the true or intrinsic value is and why this value is at odds with the stock's price.